I can't get to my Polling Station. Am I eligible for a postal vote?

-Are living at home and are unable to go to a polling station to vote because of a physical illness or physical disability.
-You should complete Form PV 1.
-If you are a long-term resident in a hospital, nursing home or similar institution you need to look at our information about the Special Voters List.
+Are living at home and are unable to go to a polling station to vote because of an illness or disability.
+You should complete Form PV2.

 Have an occupation that is likely to prevent you from voting at your local polling station on election day.
 This category includes full-time students registered at home who are living elsewhere while attending an educational institution in the State; Form PVS 2 is the form you need.

 Are unable to vote at your polling station due to circumstances of your detention in prison pursuant to an order of the court; Form RFG is the form you need.